K0K0SHA/custom_linux_desktop/README.md

 On some distros, Conky config syntax is different.
 This program can't account for that yet.

 # version information
-Current version: 0.6
+Current version: 0.7
 Dark theme only
 Transparency ON default
 Tested on Linux Mint Cinnamon only

 # future events planned
-In the future, will allow color themes, installation tweaks, and maybe some cross-distro compatibility. color themes can be implemented with these methods:
+In the future, K0K0$H@'s customized conky will allow color themes, installation tweaks, and more informativeness. color themes can be implemented with one of these methods, and I recommend the former:
 1.separate config files for each color
 2.config file modification through CTRL-H (find-replace)